h2oai/tutorials/Driverless AI/time-series-recipe-retail-sales-forecasting/time-series-recipe-retail-sales-forecasting.md

 ## Task 2: Time Series Experiment Settings

 In this task, we are going to update the experiment settings.
-Unlike the other experiments covered in this tutorial series, the experiment settings layout for time series are slightly different, and there is an additional component, **time**.
+Unlike the other experiments covered in these self-paced course series, the experiment settings layout for time series are slightly different, and there is an additional component, **time**.
 We will be adjusting the following experiment settings to run through the mechanics of running a time series experiment.

 **Experiment settings** that will need to be adjusted: